 [Section 8, formerly section 6, renumbered as section 8: No. 78 of 2003 s.
 35(1).]

-9. Corruption and Crime Commissioner
+9. Commissioner and Deputy Commissioner of Corruption and Crime Commission

 (1) There is to be a Commissioner who, in the name of the Commission, is to perform the functions of the Commission under this Act and any other written law.

+(1A) There is to be a Deputy Commissioner who, in the name of the Commission, is to perform such functions of the Commission under this Act and any other written law as the Commissioner directs.

-(2) Without limiting subsection (1), if under this Act or any other written law an act or thing may or must be done by, to, by reference to or in relation to the Commission, the act or thing is to be regarded as effectually done if done to, by reference to or in relation to the Commissioner.
+(2) Without limiting subsection (1) or (1A), if under this Act or any other written law an act or thing may or must be done by, to, by reference to or in relation to the Commission, the act or thing is to be regarded as effectually done if done by, to, by reference to or in relation to the Commissioner or Deputy Commissioner.

-(3) The Commissioner is to be appointed on the recommendation of the Premier by the Governor by commission under the Public Seal of the State.

-(3a) Except in the case of the first appointment, the Premier is to recommend the appointment of a person —

-(a) whose name is on a list of 3 persons eligible for appointment that is submitted to the Premier by the nominating committee; and

-(b) who, if there is a Standing Committee, has the support of the majority of the Standing Committee and bipartisan support.

-(3b) Before making nominations under subsection (3a) the nominating committee shall advertise throughout Australia for expressions of interest.

-(4) Except in the case of the first appointment, before an appointment is made under subsection (3), the Premier must consult with —

-(a) the Standing Committee; or

-(b) if there is no Standing Committee, the Leader of the Opposition, and the leader of any other political party with at least 5 members in either House.

-(4a) In the case of the first appointment, before the appointment is made the Premier is to consult with the Leader of the Opposition.

-(4B) Despite subsection (3), John Roderick McKechnie is reappointed as Commissioner for a period of 5 years commencing on the day on which the Corruption, Crime and Misconduct Amendment Act 2021 section 4 comes into operation.
+[(3)-(4B) deleted]

-(5) The Commissioner is to hold office in accordance with this Act.
+(5) The Commissioner and Deputy Commissioner hold office in accordance with this Act.

-(6) The office of Commissioner is not an office in the Public Service.
+(6) The offices of Commissioner and Deputy Commissioner are not offices in the Public Service.

 [Section 9, formerly section 7, amended: No. 78 of 2003 s.
 8; renumbered as section 9: No. 78 of 2003 s.
 35(1); amended: No. 7 of 2021 s.
-4.]
+4; No. 5 of 2024 s.
+5.]

+9A.
+Appointment of Commissioner and Deputy Commissioner

+(1) The Commissioner and Deputy Commissioner must be appointed on the recommendation of the Premier by the Governor by commission under the Public Seal of the State.

+(2) The Premier can recommend the appointment of a person under subsection (1) only if the following requirements are satisfied —

+(a) the person’s name is on a list of 3 persons that is submitted to the Premier by the nominating committee under section 9B(1);

+(b) if there is a Standing Committee —

+(i) the Premier has given the Standing Committee notice of the proposed recommendation under section 9C(1); and

+(ii) the Standing Committee has not vetoed the proposed recommendation under section 9C(2); and

+(iii) the period determined under section 9C(3) has ended;

+(c) if there is no Standing Committee — the Premier has consulted with the Leader of the Opposition and the leader of any other political party with at least 5 members in either House of Parliament.

+[Section 9A inserted: No. 5 of 2024 s.
+6.]

+9B.
+Nominating committee to provide list of persons

+(1) The nominating committee must, on the Premier’s written request, submit to the Premier a list of 3 persons qualified and eligible under section 10 for appointment.

+(2) The Premier’s request must specify for which of the following purposes the list is required —

-10. Qualifications for appointment as Commissioner
+(a) recommending the appointment of a person as Commissioner under section 9A(1);